 The website Security plan got everything you get under WAF, plus the following.

 - Unlimited hack/malware cleanup

 - Uptime monitoring

-If your site is not hacked, blacklisted or malware infected then you can get it started with WAF plan, and in future if you ever need the complete security, you can upgrade it through the dashboard.
+If your site is not hacked, blacklisted, or malware-infected, then you can get it started with the WAF plan, and in the future, if you ever need complete security, you can upgrade it through the dashboard.